flumeapp/help.flumeapp.com/views/feed.md

 To adjust your viewing mode preference, you can use:

 - The View-Mode Switcher in the titlebar.
 If the titlebar is not visible, hover near the top of the main Flume window and it will appear.
-You can adjust your [design preferences](/preferences/design.md) to have the titlebar appear at all times.
+You can adjust your [Design Preferences](/preferences/design.md) to have the titlebar appear at all times.
 - The macOS menu bar under <kbd>View > Column/Grid View</kbd>
-- The [keyboard shortcut](/misc/keyboard-shortcuts.md) <kbd>⌥⌘1</kbd> or <kbd>⌥⌘2</kbd>
+- The [Keyboard Shortcut](/misc/keyboard-shortcuts.md) <kbd>⌥⌘1</kbd> or <kbd>⌥⌘2</kbd>
 - The View-Mode Switcher in the [Touch Bar](/misc/touchbar.md)